-Dividend-paying stocks are our bread and butter at the Dividend Digest.
-And we’ve published plenty of explanations of their advantages, including Richard J. Moroney’s comparison of their potential vs. bonds, in July, and John Buckingham’s comparison of dividend-paying and non-dividend paying stocks, in January.
-But we dabble in other income investing vehicles too, for variety, higher yields, more security, and other reasons.
+Dividend-paying stocks are the bread and butter of income investors, and we’ve published plenty of explanations of their advantages.
+But we dabble in alternative income investing vehicles too, for variety, higher yields, more security, and other reasons.

-As Domash wrote, “Although traded like common stocks, preferreds are more like bonds in that they represent debt, not ownership.
+Dividend investor Harry Domash wrote, “Although traded like common stocks, preferreds are more like bonds in that they represent debt, not ownership.
 Consequently, you buy them for the steady income, not capital gains.
-Most preferreds … are issued at $25.00.
+Most preferreds … are issued at $25.
 Preferreds issued at that price typically trade in the $23 to $27 range depending on market conditions and how the market feels about the outlook for the issuing company.”

 REITs are a unique type of business that are granted special tax status as long as they stick to a defined set of business activities.
 Equity REITs own real estate, like office buildings, shopping centers, apartments and hotels, directly.
 They usually specialize in one type of property, like “commercial,” or even something more specific, like self-storage.
 Equity REITs get most of their income directly from their tenants’ rents.